January 29, 2026 // Arlington, VA

 Powering the Fight: Expanding and Fortifying the Grid to Achieve Energy Dominance

-In recent years, Congress has expanded DoD’s authorities to tackle energy and water resilience through new and modified tools for infrastructure partnerships.
-This panel will explore how DoD can creatively apply those authorities—examining roadblocks and enablers across ERCIP, Utilities Privatization (UP), and performance contracts, and clarifying who can resolve key barriers.
-Panelists will also highlight innovative funding and partnership models inside and outside the fenceline that maximize government-owned infrastructure, prevent stranded assets, and accelerate deployment of modern energy and water resilience technologies to support mission-ready installations.
+In recent years, Congress has expanded DoD’s ability to tackle energy and water resilience with modifications to or new authorities that unleash infrastructure partnerships.
+This panel will explore how DoD can creatively use its authorities to strengthen energy and water resilience.
+Panelists will examine roadblocks and enablers across popular energy resilience programs like ERCIP and UP, and performance contracts, and offer perspectives on who has the authority to address roadblocks.
+The panel will also highlight innovative examples of leveraging funding and partnerships inside and outside the fenceline to maximize government-owned energy and water infrastructure, prevent stranded assets, and accelerate the deployment of modern energy and water resilience technologies that deliver stronger mission-ready installations.

 Strategic Synthesis & Path Forward